Dewieinns/Well_Depth/V2.0/README.md

 ---
 ## Hardware
- Have yet to build this.

 I have attemped to design a solution that allows me to monitor two wells on my property (possibly more) while including provisions on the board to do more.
 I also tried to make the unit so I can have multiples of this board printed and use it for the most basic function of monitoring one well (See Notes below).

 #### Notes:
 - Intentionally used A0 on ESP8266 D1 Mini instead of ADS1115 so board could be assembled as single depth monitor.
--- This requried voltage divider to be used to use 0-5VDC signal with 0-3.3V range of NodeMCU.
+-- This requries a voltage divider so we can read the 0-5VDC signal from the sensor with the 0-3.3V range of NodeMCU.

 ### Circuit/PCB
 https://easyeda.com/dewie/well-depth